 "Veterans don't always ask for help.
 There's a lot of pride," says Christy Respress, executive director of Pathways to Housing DC.

-Pathways works with MIriam's Kitchen to identify veterans who need help and get them off the street.
+to identify veterans who need help and get them off the street.
 They do this by getting them into permanent housing and providing them with psychological help and other services.

 These are just a few ways to help make every day Veterans Day.
 There are so many more things you can do in your own community.
 Not just on the 11th hour of the 11th day of the 11th month, but a daily Armistice in our hearts.